The difficulty of getting along when we believe that configurations of genitalia are involved.

 Do Men \(A\)?
 Are Women More Prone to \(B\)?

-A pet peeve in this area is the problem of trying to address the basic statistics of binary flag (gender according to census, or hormone level over some threshhold, or possession of a penis, or possession of a penis at birth, or whatever) and the coupling of that binary flag to complicated multidimensional distributions over other noisily-measured traits we claim to care about but are also not very good at identifying and hoping to get a simple, obviously-correct prescription.
-There is surely stuff going on with hormones and DNA and socialisation and social construction and fashion and power and economics and the intersection of these factors with other non-gender related ones etc, but it does not seem especially simple nor likely to generate instruction manuals for relations.
+A pet peeve in this area is the problem of trying to address the basic statistics of binary flag (gender according to census, or hormone level over some threshhold, or possession of a penis, or possession of a penis at birth, or whatever) and the coupling of that binary flag to complicated multidimensional distributions over other noisily-measured traits we claim to care about but are also not very good at identifying and hoping to get a simple prescription.
+There is surely stuff going on with hormones and DNA and socialisation and social construction and fashion and power and economics and the intersection of these factors with other non-gender related ones etc, but it does not seem especially likely to generate instruction manuals for social relations.

 Still!
 All those caveats aside, there is some interesting stuff going on with humans and gender.
 I will come back here at some point if something nifty comes up.

 There are as many flavours of Men’s Rights Activism as there are feminisms now.
 OK, I do not know that for sure.
 But there are lots of each.